Mobile, Alabama: Colonial

 In 1702, French colonists founded the Old Mobile Site south of existing Native American villages on the Mobile River.
 The Fort Louis de la Louisiane was built on a bluff that today is 27 mi upriver from the Mobile River's mouth.
 The original town of Mobile was built on lower ground just downriver from the fort.
 French Canadian brothers Pierre Le Moyne d'Iberville and Jean-Baptiste Le Moyne, Sieur de Bienville founded the site to establish control over France's claims to La Louisiane.
 From 1702 to 1711, it was the French colonial capital.

-Mobile's Roman Catholic parish was established on July 20, 1703, by Jean-Baptiste de la Croix de Chevrières de Saint-Vallier, Bishop of Quebec, and was the first French Catholic parish established on the Gulf Coast.
+In July 1703, Mobile's Roman Catholic parish was established by Jean-Baptiste de la Croix de Chevrières de Saint-Vallier, Bishop of Quebec, and was the first French Catholic parish established on the Gulf Coast.
 In 1704, the ship Pélican delivered 23 Frenchwomen to the colony, but passengers had contracted yellow fever at a stop in Havana; though most recovered, many colonists and neighboring Native Americans contracted the disease and died.
 African slaves were transported to Mobile on a supply ship from the French colony of Saint-Domingue in the Caribbean.

 Disease and flooding plagued French colonists at the Old Mobile Site.
 The colony grew to 279 persons by 1708 but shrank to 178 persons two years later.
-Bienville ordered the settlement to relocate downriver and Mobile moved to its present location at the confluence of the Mobile River and Mobile Bay in 1711.
-According to anthropologist Greg Waselkov, French colonists burned the Old Mobile Site to the ground, likely to prevent their enemies from occupying it.
+In 1711, Bienville ordered the settlement to relocate downriver and Mobile moved to its present location at the confluence of the Mobile River and Mobile Bay.
+French colonists burned the Old Mobile Site to the ground, likely to prevent their enemies from occupying it.

 An earth-and-palisade Fort Louis was constructed at the new site.
-The capital of La Louisiane was moved in 1720 to Biloxi, and Mobile became a regional military and trading center.
+In 1720, the capital of La Louisiane was moved to Biloxi, and Mobile became a regional military and trading center.
 In 1723 the construction of a new brick fort with a stone foundation began and it was renamed Fort Condé in honor of Louis Henri, Duke of Bourbon.